-- Subject to the provisions of clause 4.35.2 "Annual Conference and Training Expense Allocation" the guidelines detailed in this clause shall apply. - (2) Elected members may attend several local conferences including those that require overnight accommodation, subject to Clause 5.6(1) and (4) of this policy.
+- (1) Subject to the provisions of clause 4.35.2 "Annual Conference and Training Expense Allocation" the guidelines detailed in this clause shall apply. - (2) Elected members may attend several local conferences including those that require overnight accommodation, subject to Clause 5.6(1) and (4) of this policy.

-Reason: There is no 5.2 or 5.6.

-- (32) Generally no No more than two eElected mMembers may attend a particular cOnference or Training event, seminar, lecture or course outside Western Australia at the same time.
+- (32) Generally, no No more than two elected mMembers may attend a particular econference or Training event, seminar, lecture or course outside Western Australia at the same time.
 The CEO or Council may however approve attendance by more than two members if a particular purpose or need arises. - (43) ASubject to (5) below, an eElected mMember may, after providing written notice to the CEO of their intention to do so, carry forward into the next year any unspent amount from their Annual Conference and Training expense allocation.
-The written notice shall be provided to the CEO | before the end of March for budget purposes.

-(54) At the commencement of each two year period between Council elections as referred to in (4) above, eachFollowing each Ordinary Council Election, each eElected mMember will commence their annual expense allocation as detailed in 5.2(1)(a) and (b) and forfeit any unspent funds.

-Reason: For clarity and there is no 5.2.

-(65) Elected Members will only be registered for conference and/Ttraining courses events itemised in this policy, if the elected mMember has sufficient funds in their annual conference and training expense allocation to meet the costs.
-Where there are insufficient funds to meet the cost of requested the eConference and training event in the elected mMember's conference and training expense allocation, Council approval must be obtained before attendance if the additional costs are going to be claimed. costs are incurred.

-- (76) The cost of training that is specifically arranged for attendance by all eElected mMembers, (eg team-building) shall be paid from a separate allocation for the purpose and not considered as part of and debited to the individual eElected mMember's allocation referred to in this policy. - (87) (a) Subject to Council approval, aAn Elected Member may agree to meet the Conference and Training costs for another Elected Member and forfeit same the relevant amount from their his/her own annual conference and training expense allocation, to enable another eElected mMember to attend a Ceonference and tTraining event, where that member has insufficient funds remaining in their allocation.
+The written notice shall be provided to the CEO before the end of March for budget purposes. - (54) At the commencement of each two year period between Council elections as referred to in (4) above, eachFollowing each Ordinary Council Election, each eElected mMember will commence their annual expense allocation as detailed in 5.2(1)(a) and (b) and forfeit any unspent funds. - (65) Elected Members will only be registered for conference and/Ttraining courses events itemised in this policy, if the eElected mMember has sufficient funds in their annual conference and training expense allocation to meet the costs.
+Where there are insufficient funds to meet the cost of requested the eConference ander tTraining event in the eElected mMember's conference and training expense allocation, Council approval must be obtained before attendance if the additional costs are going to be claimed. costs are incurred. - (76) The cost of training that is specifically arranged for attendance by all elected mMembers, (eg team-building) shall be paid from a separate allocation for the purpose and not considered as part of and debited to the individual elected mMember's allocation referred to in this policy. - (87) (a) Subject to Council approval, aAn Elected Member may agree to meet the Conference and Training costs for another Elected Member and forfeit same the relevant amount from their his/her own annual conference and training expense allocation, to enable another eElected mMember to attend a Ceonference ander tTraining event, where that member has insufficient funds remaining in their allocation. - (b) In such cases, the eElected mMember agreeing to meet those costs, shall provide the CEO with a written statement to that effect, signed by both eElected mMembers and authorising the CEO to initiate necessary arrangements and debit the authorising member's allocation. - (c) Initiation of the necessary arrangements to allow the elected member to attend a conference under the above circumstances, will only proceed if there is sufficient funds remaining in the overall Council Budget for elected members conferences and training.

-Reason: Council approval appears to be overkill.
-Elected Members should be able to make such decisions about their allocation.

-(b) In such cases, the eElected mMember agreeing to meet those costs7 shall provide the CEO with a written statement to that effect, signed by both eElected mMembers and authorising the CEO to initiate necessary arrangements and debit the authorising member's allocation.

-Initiation of the necessary arrangements to allow the elected member to attend a conference under the above circumstances, will only proceed if there is sufficient funds remaining in the overall Council Budget for elected members conferences and training.

-Reason: Unnecessary.
-The Member providing funds must have the funds to authorise the arrangement in (b).